3 Confidentiality and transparency

 The Australian Government, and the PBAC and its subcommittees, are conscious of the need to be as open as possible in proceedings and provide as much information as possible in relation to listing medicines/vaccines on the PBS/NIP.
 The constraints on providing all information associated with submissions to the PBAC and other listing documents arise generally from considerations of privacy, commercial sensitivity and as a consequence of the operation of relevant Commonwealth Acts and Regulations.

 A number of Acts made by parliament are relevant to the management and release of information, which form part of the procedures for listing a medicine/vaccine on the PBS/NIP.
-The information includes submission documents prepared by sponsors to list medicines/vaccines on the PBS/NIP, other general submissions to the PBAC, all agenda items considered by the PBAC, and other letters and applications made directly to the Australian Government Department of Health.
+The information includes submission documents prepared by applicants to list medicines/vaccines on the PBS/NIP, other general submissions to the PBAC, all agenda items considered by the PBAC, and other letters and applications made directly to the Australian Government Department of Health.
 Relevant Acts include:

 - National Health Act 1953.
 This Act establishes the PBS.
 Section 135A of this Act specifically deals with the protection of information obtained for the purpose of the Act and provides for an offence for inappropriate disclosure